 But first, let's go briefly to Gibraltar, where the American grandmaster Hikaru Nakamura was tearing the competition apart this month.
 The United States have two chess players rated in the world's top 10 and they intend to push each other to get even better.
-Nakamura's fighting spirit didn't allow him to leave Wesley So's recent rating advance unanswered.
-He went to Gibraltar, where he won in 2008, and began to win game after game.
 The Chess Phoenix Rises Again Vishy Anand could be the Phoenix of Chess.